syncfusion-content/windowsforms-docs/WindowsForms/SplitContainer/Creating-SplitContainerAdv.md

 To add control manually in C#, follow the given steps:

-Step 1.
-Add the following required assembly references to the project:
+**Step 1** - Add the following required assembly references to the project:

         * Syncfusion.Grid.Base.dll
         * Syncfusion.Grid.Windows.dll